How To Fall Asleep After Drinking Coffee Before Bedtime

 Do you have any advice on how to go to sleep after drinking an energy drink?

-I would not recommend drinking any type of energy drink before bed as they are absolutely laden with caffeine, approximately 240 mg per can in comparison to approximately 90mg for your average cup of coffee.
+I would not recommend drinking any energy drink before bed as they are absolutely laden with caffeine, approximately 240 mg per can compared to approximately 90mg for your average cup of coffee.
 My advice is to avoid drinking energy drinks for many hours before you want to sleep.

 someone making coffee